prototypefund/Digital_Bargeld-docs/api/api-exchange.rst

     The response is a `DepositDoubleSpendError`_.
   :status 404 Not Found:
-    The denomination key is not in the set of denomination keys where emergency pay back is enabled.
+    The denomination key is not in the set of denomination keys where emergency pay back is enabled, or the blinded coin is not known to have been withdrawn.

   **Details:**